sofyansetiawan/oop-challenge-person/README.md

 # oop-challenge-person
-One of my challenges about OOP using Javascript
+One of my OOP challenges using Javascript

 Kita akan membuat simulasi mengenai `Person` .